EnriqueMoran/remoteDiscordShell/README.md

 ## How it works
 Through the configuration file, you can chose which Discord server and channels will be accessible for the bot.
-To access to the computer control, Discord users must log into the system, the password will be asked through DM to any unregistered user that send any command.
+To access to the computer control, Discord users must log into the system, the password will be asked through DM to any unregistered user who sends a command.

 Once the user is logged in, all (allowed) commands sent will be processed by the computer and the generated output will be sent back to the user in real time.